 The bounty of elements is central to the appeal of kahvalti, but even more critical is one overarching quality that brings them all together: the freshness of the ingredients.
 Home cooks and professionals alike have their favorite markets and stores.
 They make their choices based on which vendor brings eggs from his grandmother’s farm, which merchant knows someone who knows someone in the Black Sea region who makes the best chestnut honey, or which bakery has the freshest bread in the neighborhood at any given moment.

-Olga Irez, a food blogger and restaurateur, hosted a monthly breakfast club in her kitchen in Istanbul until a recent move to Alaçati on the Aegean coast.
+Olga Irez, a food blogger and restaurateur, hosted a monthly breakfast club in her kitchen in Istanbul before moving to Alaçati on the Aegean coast.
 She takes the shopping aspect of preparing kahvalti very seriously.
 Not only did she move from Russia to Turkey “for the food,” she told me, she also chose her neighborhood, Kadiköy, on the Asian side of the city, because it is renowned for its sprawling market.
 Olga, who learned Turkish cooking from her mother-in-law, started serving breakfast in her home after deciding that she could do a better job than the average restaurant.
 On the Sunday morning I attended, about a dozen travelers and locals trooped into the sunny modern apartment with its open kitchen, where Olga had laid out the breakfast buffet we would graze on throughout the morning.
 She had supplemented the usual treats with her own freshly baked sourdough bread, a purslane salad with walnuts, and cheeses from the Marmara region, where her mother-in-law runs a guesthouse.

 For most Istanbullus, the notion of cooking “local” and “seasonal” is not a culinary trend; it is a way of life, a tradition that accompanied the historical evolution of the city itself.
 As Istanbul (known as Constantinople into the early 20th century) grew, it swallowed up the villages on both banks of the Bosporus.
 Now a global metropolis, Istanbul still retains aspects of village custom.
 Most neighborhoods host a pazari (market) day when vendors from the villages around Istanbul set up their stands to sell fresh produce, yogurt, eggs, and oils.
 If you want the finest cherries or homemade cheese, go to one of these weekly pazaris.